mmeyrat/OWAR/README.md

 6. Enable Use developer features to deploy apps from Visual Studio to your HoloLens.

 Then go back on your computer, on visual studio go to Project > Properties > Debugging > Device name.
 Here search for your hololens IP adress and select it.
 Click on apply and close the window.
 In the toolbar at the top of the window, the mode is must be on Release, x86 and Remote Machine.
 Click on play and put your hololens on, just wait to see it on the screen.
+If any problems are encountered, you can follow the more complete guide given by Microsoft https://learn.microsoft.com/en-us/windows/mixed-reality/develop/advanced-concepts/using-visual-studio?tabs=hl2.

 ## Contribution standards